Naming a Channel with Beeps: Lower bounds and impossibilities

-\begin{proof} Let us refer to the $n$ anonymous stations by identifiers known only to an external observer; we call them \emph{unknown names}.
-The names given by an execution of a randomized naming algorithms are referred to as \emph{given names}.
+\begin{proof} Let us refer to the $n$ anonymous stations by the identifiers known only to an external observer; we call them the \emph{unknown names}.
+The names given by an execution of a randomized naming algorithms are referred to as the \emph{given names}.

-A permutation of the unknown names is produced by ordering the stations by the given names.
-The algorithm determines a probability distribution on these permutations.
-The distribution is uniform because of the symmetry: all processors execute the same code, without explicit private identifiers, and all use random bits produced by tossing a fair coin.
+A permutation of the unknown names is produced by ordering the stations by the given names, with the respective probability.
+The algorithm determines a probability distribution on these permutations, conditional on successful naming.
+The conditional distribution is uniform because of the symmetry: all the processors execute the same code, without explicit private identifiers, and all use random bits produced by tossing fair coins.
 This determines a probability space of $n!$ elementary events, each identified by a permutation of the unknown identifiers.
-Each such an elementary event occurs with probability~$1/n!$.
+Each such an elementary event occurs with the conditional probability~$1/n!$.
 The Shannon entropy of this random variable equals $\lg (n!)=\Theta(n\log n)$.
-Setting on one permutation through assigning names requires $\lg (n!)=\Theta(n\log n)$ of entropy, by the Shannon's noiseless coding theorem.
+Setting on one permutation, by way of assigning names, requires the amount $\lg (n!)=\Theta(n\log n)$ of entropy, by the Shannon's noiseless coding theorem.
 The source of this entropy are random bits generated by the stations. \end{proof}

 One round of an execution of a naming algorithm allows the stations that do not transmit to learn at most one bit, because, from the perspective of these stations, a round is either silent or there is a beep.
 Intuitively, the running time is proportional to the amount of entropy that is needed to assign names.
 This intuition leads to Proposition~\ref{pro:lower-bound-time}.
-In its proof, we combine Shannon's entropy~\cite{CoverT-book} with Yao's principle~\cite{Yao77}.
+In its proof, we combine the Shannon's entropy~\cite{CoverT-book} with the Yao's principle~\cite{Yao77}.

 \begin{proposition} A randomized naming algorithm for a beeping channel with $n$ stations operates in $\Omega(n\log n)$ expected time, when it is either a Las Vegas algorithm or a Monte Carlo algorithm with the probability of error smaller than~$1/2$. \end{proposition}